 For more information on how we work with shelters around the country, please visit our Freshpet Charitable Donations page here.

-It took a long time, but our fur-kids are finally being fed like we would the rest of our family members: with fresh, all natural ingredients from the fridge.
+It took a long time, but our pets are finally being fed like we would the rest of our family members: with fresh, all natural ingredients from the fridge.

 However, it wasn’t always this way.
 For nearly 70 years, food options for dogs and cats remained largely unchanged: dry, extruded kibble or canned wet food.
 But in 2006, with a simple idea that all pups and kitties deserve fresh, all natural and nutritious food, that all changed.